 Kate Eric: One Plus One Minus One, an exhibit held June 26 to December 31, 2011 at the Aldrich Museum of Contemporary Art.
 Accessed August, 2015.

 Matt O'Neill: Thrift Store Sublime, an exhibit held March 29 - July 13, 2014 at the Colorado Springs Fine Arts Center.
 Includes 8:29 video of interview with the artist, plus press coverage.
 [Link found to be expired as of 2015 audit.
 TFAO is saving the citation for use by researchers.]

-Real/Surreal, an exhibit held January 25, 2014 to April 27, 2014 at the Madison Museum of Contemporary Art.
+Real/Surreal is a 2014 exhibit at the Madison Museum of Contemporary Art.
 The museum's website says: "This exhibition explores the interconnections between the real and the imagined in early modern American art, with an emphasis on Surrealism and Magic Realism."
 Also, "The Mystery Beneath is a companion exhibition to Real/Surreal in the main galleries.
 Including paintings, prints, and drawings, it explores the lasting traditions of Surrealism and Magic Realism as they developed in Wisconsin during the twentieth century."
 The Mystery Beneath was on exhibit January 25, 2014 to April 13, 2014 Accessed February, 2015